What We Do

 DC Water's proposed schedule for green infrastructure implementation and construction of the reduced size Potomac River tunnel also helps reduce the impact of construction on neighborhoods and allows sufficient time for required construction approvals.
 Moreover, the revised schedule will help ease the financial burden on ratepayers responsible for financing the $2.6 billion project.

-We are seeking public comment on this proposal and encourage you to provide feedback on our proposed plan.
-While we welcome comments on all aspects of the plan, there are two elements of the plan where your feedback would be particularly helpful:Topic #1: Do you Support the Schedule?
+We recently closed a 90 day public comment period on this proposal where interested parties were encouraged to provide feedback on our proposed plan.
+Below are two key elements of the plan where public feedback proved particularly helpful:Topic #1: The Long Term Control Plan Schedule

 The current Long Term Control Plan schedule requires all controls to be in place by 2025.
 DC Water is proposing the following modifications to the schedule: